Albly/UnsupSeg/README.md

 4. We show that the model's performance is improved by applying a windowed Fast Fourier Transform over the audio samples.
 5. We performed clusterization of the phonemes on the TIMIT dataset.

+# Within the framework of this work we had the following tasks:
+1. Replicate the results on one of the datasets.
+2. Analyze performance on out of the domain test set.
+3. Propose and implement improvements for the loss function
+4. Try to find a number of unique phonemes
+5. Try to extend to unsupervised phoneme classification

 ## Files and folders description
 Experiments_results.ipynb - consists of experiments results (train/test metrics, their averaging and plotting) You don't have to execute cells in this file.
 Just obtain the results.